ben-allen/locale-extensions/README.md

 ```

 ## Proactive Content Negotiation With Client Hints ##

 An <a href="https://datatracker.ietf.org/doc/rfc8942/">HTTP Client Hint</a> is a request header field that is sent by HTTP clients and used by servers to optimize content served to those clients.
 The Client Hints infrastructure defines an `Accept-CH` response header that servers can use to advertise their use of specific request headers for proactive content negotiation.
 This opt-in mechanism enables clients to send content adaptation data selectively, instead of appending all such data to every outgoing request.

 Because servers must specify the set of headers they are interested in receiving, the Client Hint mechanism eliminates many of the opportunities for hostile passive fingerprinting that arise when using other means for proactive content negotiation (for example, the `User-Agent` string).

 ### `Client Hint` Header Fields

 Servers cannot passively receive information about locale extension-related settings.
-Servers instead advertise their ability to use extensions, allowing clients the option to respond with their preferred content tailorings.
+Servers instead announce their ability to use extensions, allowing clients the option to respond with their preferred content tailorings.

 To accomplish this, browsers should introduce new `Client Hint` header fields as part of a structured header as defined in <a href="https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-19">Structured Field Values for HTTP</a>.

 <table>
+  <tr><td><dfn export>`Sec-CH-Locale-Extensions-Calendar`</dfn><td>`Sec-CH-Locale-Extensions-Calendar`  : "gregory"</tr>
+  <tr><td><dfn export>`Sec-CH-Locale-Extensions-FirstDay`</dfn><td>`Sec-CH-Locale-Extensions-FirstDay`  : "mon"</tr>
-  <tr><td><dfn export>`Sec-CH-Locale-Extensions-Hour-Cycle`</dfn><td>`Sec-CH-Locale-Extensions-Hour-Cycle`  : "h23"</tr>
+  <tr><td><dfn export>`Sec-CH-Locale-Extensions-HourCycle`</dfn><td>`Sec-CH-Locale-Extensions-HourCycle`  : "h23"</tr>
-  <tr><td><dfn export>`Sec-CH-Locale-Extensions-Numbering-System`</dfn><td>`Sec-CH-Locale-Extensions-NumberingSystem`  : "native"</tr>
+  <tr><td><dfn export>`Sec-CH-Locale-Extensions-MeasurementUnit`</dfn><td>`Sec-CH-Locale-Extensions-MeasurementUnit` : "fahrenhe"</tr>
-  <tr><td><dfn export>`Sec-CH-Locale-Extensions-MeasurementUnit`</dfn><td>`Sec-CH-Locale-Extensions-MeasurementUnit` : "auto"</tr>
+  <tr><td><dfn export>`Sec-CH-Locale-Extensions-NumberingSystem`</dfn><td>`Sec-CH-Locale-Extensions-NumberingSystem`  : "deva"</tr>

   <thead><tr><th style=text:align left>Client Hint<th>Example output</thead>
 </table>

+Designing the Client Hint header fields requires a tradeoff between fingerprinting mitigation and using a parsimonious set of headers.
+The approach that best prevents fingerprinting is to give each separate tag its own Client Hint header.
+Since servers must advertise their use of each header, fully separating the tags makes fingerprinting attempts more obvious &mdash;  a server that requests a large number of Client Hints without need is broadcasting its potential intent to use the information gathered from the client for the purpose of fingerprinting.
+However, if header bloat becomes a primary concern, some of these headers can be grouped.
+For example, `hc`, `fw` and `ca` could be grouped together as preferences related to date and time, or `fw`, `hc`, and `mu` could be grouped due not to conceptual similarity but instead to how they are strongly correlated with each other, as users following United States regional standards are likely to want `-u-fw-sun-hc-h12-mu-fahrenhe` while users in much of the rest of the world are likely to want `-u-fw-mon-hc-h23-mu-celsius`.

+Should the ability to customize settings beyond those expressible through BCP 47 tags become incorporated into this proposal, grouping will necessarily become a more pressing concern.
+For example, should additional preferences related to number formatting become part of the proposal, these could be grouped together with `nu`.

 The `Sec-` prefix used on these headers prevents scripts and other application content from setting them in user agents, and demarcates them as browser-controlled client hints so that they can be documented and included in requests without triggering CORS preflights.
 See [HTTP Client Hints Section 4.2, Deployment and Security Risks](https://datatracker.ietf.org/doc/html/rfc8942#section-4.2) for more information.

 ### Usage Example